 - Holding times and sample preservation;

 - Initial and continuing calibrations;

 - Serial dilution;

 - Laboratory blanks/equipment blanks/field blanks;

-- LCS/LCSD results:
+- LCS/Laboratory Control Sample Duplicate (LCSD) results;

 - MS/MSD results;

 - Surrogate recoveries;

 - Internal standard performance;

 - Laboratory duplicate results;

 - Field duplicate results; and

 - Quantitation problems.

 Tables 3-1 through 3-12 present the qualified results based on QC deficiencies identified during the validation process.
 Reason codes for each qualifier assignment have been provided in each table.
 Where available, a numerical data quality indicator (DQI) result value and acceptance criteria for that value have been added to the tables in columns to the right of the reason codes per NDEP's request.
-No QC problems were identified that resulted in qualification of results based on mass spectrometer tuning, GC/MS performance checks, compound identification, or peak integration.
-A summary of the rejected results is presented as Table 3-13.
-The data validation summary results table contents are sorted by sample ID and SDG to assist the data user in locating the associated data validation memoranda.
+No QC problems were identified that resulted in qualification of results based on mass spectrometer tuning, gas chromatograph/mass spectrometer (GC/MS) performance checks, compound identification, or peak integration.
+A summary of the rejected results is presented as Table 3-12.
+The data validation summary tables are sorted by Sample ID and SDG to assist the data user in locating the associated data validation memoranda.
 The data validation memorandum presented in Appendix B discusses the application of qualifiers in detail.
-Tables 3-1 through 3-13 are provided to NDEP on CD as Excel spreadsheets that can be re-sorted to assist the data user in locating validation information for any particular sample, SDG, method, or analyte.
+Tables 3-1 through 3-12 are provided to NDEP on CD as Excel spreadsheets that can be re-sorted to assist the data user in locating validation information for any particular sample, SDG, method, or analyte.